-Do you crave sweets?
+Do you crave sweet snacks?
 Get it from natural sources such as fresh fruits.

-If you’re going to eat vegetables and fruits, why not eat the healthiest kind— High-fiber foods like purple passion fruits, pear, avocado, brussels sprouts will keep you feeling fuller longer after eating.
+If you’re going to eat vegetables and fruits, why not eat the healthiest kind— High-fiber foods like artichoke, avocado, brussels sprouts, legumes, and apples will keep you feeling fuller longer after eating.

 Studies have also shown that people who eat more vegetables and fruits tend to weigh less.